 Others come to New Zealand for waterfront property on one of its many pristine beaches.
 In short, New Zealand is a geographic paradise with an internationally recognized high quality of life and a plethora of business opportunities.

-After several years of affluent people asking us about how to obtain New Zealand citizenship, Andrew shared why he thinks the process is unnecessarily complicated for Nomad Capitalists and global citizens:
+After several years of affluent people asking us about how to gain citizenship in New Zealand, Andrew shared why he thinks the process is unnecessarily complicated for Nomad Capitalists and global citizens:

 Benefits of New Zealand Citizenship